mth/u-boot-odroid-m2/README.md

 If you like Quake III, put `seta cl_renderer "opengl1"` into `~/.q3a/baseq3/q3config.cfg` (replace previous `cl_renderer` value) for better ioquake3 performance.
 It is mostly fast and flawlessly playable, although with rare hiccups.

 I use plain ALSA for sound with `util/asound.conf` in this GIT repository as `/etc/asound.conf`.
-This U-Boot build contains device tree patches that enable both HDMI and on-board audio output.